 Amazon Sword – Echinodorus bleheri

-The Amazon Sword is a really common plant in aquariums.
-It has a slow but not too much growth: within a year it could reach 60 cm in height.
-Place it a central or lateral area of the tank, this plant gets quite big.
+The Amazon Sword is a really common choice in freshwater aquariums.
+It has a slow but not overwheming growth: within a year it could reach 60 cm in height.
+Place it a central or lateral area of the tank, and this plant can get quite big.
 In terms of temperature and other requirements, this plant isn’t particularly needy.
 Its ideal temperature is between 22 ° and 28 ° and it also has a large tolerability range of Ph which varies between 5 and 9.
 An excellent plant for beginners.